Mivg/SLED/README.md

 _Important_: You need to `import sled` before using the AutoClass (e.g. `AutoModel.from_pretrained('tau/bart-base-sled)`) for it to work.

-Minimal working example can be found [here](examples/usage_example.py).
+A minimal working example can be found [here](examples/usage_example.py).

-To work with SCROLLS like data that was used for the paper, see [here](examples/seq2seq).
+To work with SCROLLS-like data that was used for the paper, see [here](examples/seq2seq).

-### Custom datasets
+### Custom Datasets
 For SLED to be able to prepend the prefix input to every chunk, it requires the input tensor `prefix_length`.
-If using a custom dataset, you can refer to [run.py](examples/seq2seq/run.py) for the correct way to preprocess the data.
+If using a custom dataset, refer to [run.py](examples/seq2seq/run.py) for the correct way to preprocess the data.

-_Note_: Currently, HF's Seq2SeqTrainer doesn't pass the `prefix_length` tensor in the prediction loop, so you should use the [CustomSeq2SeqTrainer](examples/seq2seq/utils/custom_seq2seq_trainer.py) or something similar until it is fixed.
+_Note_: Currently, HF's Seq2SeqTrainer doesn't pass the `prefix_length` tensor in the prediction loop, so you should use the [CustomSeq2SeqTrainer](examples/seq2seq/utils/custom_seq2seq_trainer.py) or something similar until this is fixed.

-### Backbone models
+### Backbone Models
-There are multiple model cards available on HuggingfaceHub including
+There are multiple model cards available on HuggingFace Hub, including:
 - [Bart-Base SLED](https://huggingface.co/tau/bart-base-sled) (model name `tau/bart-base-sled`)
 - [Bart-Large SLED](https://huggingface.co/tau/bart-large-sled) (model name `tau/bart-base-sled`)
 - [T5(v1.1)-base SLED](https://huggingface.co/tau/t5-v1_1-base-sled) (model name `tau/t5-v1_1-base-sled`)
 - [T5(v1.1)-large SLED](https://huggingface.co/tau/t5-v1_1-large-sled) (model name `tau/t5-v1_1-large-sled`)

-If you wish to use a custom model that is available as a model card (public or private) on the hub, or use different parameters for SLED, you can create a json config file like the below, and change the underlying_config to your custom model card.
+If you wish to use a custom HuggingFace Hub model that is available as a model card (public or private), or use different parameters for SLED, you can create a json config file like the below.
+You will need to change the `underlying_config` attribute to match your custom model card.
 ```json
 {
   "model_type": "tau/sled",